cyverse-archive/Scruffian/README.markdown

 __Curl Command__:

     curl -H "Content-Type:application/json" -d '{"dest" : "/iplant/home/testuser/", "address" : "http://www.google.com/index.html"}' http://127.0.0.1:31370/urlupload?user=testuser

 Adding the "Content-Type" header is required.
 You'll get JSON parsing or format errors otherwise.
 The 'dest' value in the JSON refers to the path to the directory in iRODS that the file will be saved off to.
 The filename of the file will be extracted from the path portion of the URL.
-The file will be overwritten if it already exists.

 ## Note on Uploads